On the Chow ring of the Hurwitz space of degree three covers of ${\bf P}^{1}$: Introduction

 \subsection{Remark on integral coefficients}

 We point out that the remarkable paper of Bolognesi and Vistoli \cite{Bolognesi-Vistoli} determines the {\em integral} Picard group of the space of trigonal curves (in all genera).
-There seems no straightforward way to combine their work with ours, to get at the integral Chow groups in higher codimension.
+There seems no straightforward way to combine their work with ours, to get at the integral Chow groups in higher codimension. \begin{remark} S. Canning and H. Larson have now determined the integral Picard group for the spaces of degree $4$ and $5$ covers as well, see \cite[~Theorem 1.8.]{Canning-Larson}. \end{remark}

 We also mention that the integral Chow ring of the moduli stack of hyperelliptic curves (of even genus) and the stack of cyclic covers of $\P^{1}$ have been computed in \cite{edidin-fulghesu-hyperelliptic} and \cite{fulghesu-viviani-chowcyclic}, respectively.
 In particular, these papers show that there are nontrivial torsion classes in the integral Chow ring.